elliotczarik/academic-projects/Astronomy Lab and Observing Project 2/project2_README.md

 # Radial Velocity Characterisation of 51 Pegasi b

-**Course:** Astronomy Lab & Observing Project 2 — Leiden University
+**Course:** Astronomy Lab & Observing Project at Leiden University
 **Date:** January 2026

 ---

 ## Overview

-An independent re-analysis of the original Mayor & Queloz (1995) radial velocity dataset for 51 Pegasi — the star hosting the first confirmed exoplanet around a main-sequence star, a discovery that earned the 2019 Nobel Prize in Physics.
+An independent re-analysis of the original Mayor & Queloz (1995) radial velocity dataset for 51 Pegasi.
+51 Pegasi is the star hosting the first confirmed exoplanet around a main-sequence star, a discovery that earned the 2019 Nobel Prize in Physics.
 Using two complementary fitting approaches, I recovered the orbital parameters and minimum planetary mass of 51 Peg b from scratch.

 ## Scientific Questions